 Hide Important Notes^*

-ALDI Farmdale milks the long life milk ratings
+ALDI Farmdale ‘milks it’ in long life milk review

 What is long life (UHT) milk?

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and consumed long life milk from a supermarket in the last 3 months – in this case, 557 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and drunk long-life UHT milk from a supermarket or grocer within the last 3 months – in this case, 450 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.